TomHSYu/tomhsyu.github.io/_posts/2023-12-05-master-switch.md

 toc: true
 toc_label: "Content"
 ---
-# Looking Back at the Internet
+# Remains of the Information Empires

 ### Summary
 In this post, I revisit the question Tim Wu raised 13 years ago about the Internet: are dominant IT entities today distinguishable from their predecessors who followed a common pattern of rise and fall?
 Rather than listing and weighing cases for and against the question, I focus on the implications (“so what”) of pondering this question in the context of noticeable advancements in AI.